The documentation in this section explains core Fleet concepts. Pick one below to proceed.

 The filter step finds the set of clusters where it’s feasible to schedule the placement, for example, whether the cluster

-.
+is matching required Affinity scheduling rules specified in the Policy.
 It also filters out any clusters which are

 leaving the fleet or no longer connected to the fleet, for example, its heartbeat has been stopped for a prolonged period of time.